VUEG/bdes_to/README.md

 ./bootsrap_conda.sh
 ```

-After installation is finished and assuming everythign went well, you create a new enviroment with all the necessary (Python and R) pacakages installed by doing the following:
+After installation is finished and assuming everythign went well, you create a new enviroment with all the necessary (Python and R) pacakages installed by doing the following (still in the same directory):

 ```
+conda env create -n bdes_to
 ```

+This command will create a new virtual environment called `bdes_to` and install all the dependencies listed in `environment.yml` in it.

 #### 2. Installing Zonation